Contrast-Security-OSS/docs/content/user/agent/net/config/NetAgentConfiguration.md

 | *ResponseMode*                                         | Controls the .NET agent's collection and analysis of response headers and bodies. |

-**Response Analysis is Disabled**
+1. **Response Analysis is Disabled**

    This improves agent performance **~10-15%**.
 This setting disables the following rules:
   * autocomplete
   * cache controls
   * clickjacking
   * HTTP and secure cookie flags
   * HTTP authentication
   * parameter pollution
   * session rewriting

-**Contrast.NET Collects Response Headers and Full Response Body**
+2. **Contrast.NET Collects Response Headers and Full Response Body**

    All rules are enabled.
 This is the **default** value.

-**Contrast.NET Collects Only Response Headers**
+3. **Contrast.NET Collects Only Response Headers**

    The response body is not captured.
+This setting offers a small performance improvement.
 This setting disables the following rules:
   * autocomplete
   * clickjacking
   * parameter pollution

-This setting offers a small performance improvement.

 | Parameter                                                 | Description                                                                             |
 |-----------------------------------------------------------|-----------------------------------------------------------------------------------------|